uitsmijter/Documentation/content/oauth/endpoints.md

 Besides the authorisation endpoint and the token endpoint Uitsmijter do provide endpoints for monitoring and metrics as well.

-This page describes the technical details of the available endpoints and shows some basic examples how to use them.
+This page describes the technical details of the available endpoints and shows some basic examples of how to use them.
-This information is importend if you are writing your own client library implementation, but you will not need to know all the details when using an already existent client library like [🔗 oidc-client-ts](https://github.com/authts/oidc-client-ts).
+This information is important if you are writing your own client library implementation, but you will not need to know all the details when using an existing client library like [🔗 oidc-client-ts](https://github.com/authts/oidc-client-ts).

 ## OAuth endpoints